jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/01-load-with-requirejs.md

 ---
-title: "Reference the Client Library"
+title: "Load with RequireJS"
 ---

-The Jinaga package contains two scripts.
+The Jinaga package contains two bundles.
 One is for the server-side, and the other is for the client side.
-The client-side library is an AMD package, and is intended to be used with a module loader such as [Require.JS](https://requirejs.org/).
+The client-side bundle is an AMD module, and is intended to be used with a module loader such as [Require.JS](https://requirejs.org/).

-If you prefer to use a packager like [Webpack](https://webpack.js.org/), then follow [that step (for JS)](../configure-webpack-js/) or [that step (for TS)](../configure-webpack-ts/) instead.
+If you prefer to use a packager like [Webpack](https://webpack.js.org/), then follow the Webpack step [for JavaScript](../configure-webpack-js/) or [for TypeScript](../configure-webpack-ts/) instead.

 First install Require.js.